-Gut check: your website should be something that you are proud to show off any chance you get.
-Send a new prospect to it and feel confident they’ll learn something that’ll help you win their business.
-Send as much traffic to it as possible, not just to generate leads, but because you’re proud of it and want everyone to see it.
-It is a source of pride within your team, and a rallying cry for your brand values.
+Gut check: your website should be something that you are proud to show off.
+Send a new prospect there and feel confident they’ll learn something that’ll help you win their business.
+It is a source of pride within your company – a rallying cry for your brand values.
 It shows off your good taste and looks sharp.

 3. Doesn’t show up on page one of Google

 What are your customers looking for?
-Go ahead and type it into Google.
-Are you there on page one?
+Go over to Google and type it in.
+Are you listed on page one?
 Over 90% of customers who search Google will wind up clicking on a business that shows up on page one.
-That doesn’t leave much foot traffic for the people on page two.
+That doesn’t leave much for the businesses on page 2.

 The art of ranking in Google for the searches that matter to your business is the essence of smart SEO.
 It begins with researching your customers and their search terms.
 Then building a website that uses those terms in a way that’s helpful, informative and well-structured.
 And finally, you need to make sure other websites are linking to your great content because Google counts those links as votes, and sites with great content and lots of votes ultimately rank best in the search results.

 There’s more to it than that, but that’s the heart of SEO.
 No point having a great website if nobody ever sees it.

 You’ve heard it all before.
 With approximately 50% of searches taking place from a mobile device, it’s safe to say that our websites need to work just as well on phones as they do on the desktop.

 According to this CMS Report study, 57% of customers say they won’t recommend a company with a poorly designed mobile site.